AOSSIE-Org/Info/GSoC-Ideas/2026/LessCloud.md

 ## Background and Motivation

-Computer are universal machines and software are instructions that make these machines operate as we want.
+Computers are universal machines and software are instructions that make these machines operate as we want.
 In the context of software, freedom is being able to make the computers operate as we want; and open-source code allows us to see what the software will do to our computers.

 Decades ago, the free and open-source software movement was a reaction to the business model of corporations that restricted these freedoms to know exactly what the software will do and to change the software and execute the software on our machines.